purdue-onchip/gds2Para/layeredFD_setup.md

 Everything else is the same as [V0Vh solver](https://github.com/purdue-onchip/gds2Para/blob/master/purdue_install.md), including commands, final parameters, and storage styles.

 ## Windows System
-Currently, only layeredFD solver is supported in Win32 system, and above macro `SKIP_LAYERED_FD` no longer changes anything in Win32 system.
+Currently, only layeredFD solver is supported in Windows system, and above macro `SKIP_LAYERED_FD` no longer changes anything in Windows system.
 ### How to Setup in Visual Studio (tested in Visual Studio 2017):
-1. Create a visual studio project inside the parent directory of folder `gds2Para`, and only include these files in project:
+1. Create a visual studio project next to folder `gds2Para`, and only include these files in project:
 ```bash
 fdtd.hpp
 generateStiff.cpp